Thursday March 15, 2018

 What is Neck Pain?

-Neck pain is a common musculoskeletal condition that affects nearly 10% of the American population1.
-The exact cause of the pain can be unclear because approximately 50% of the population2 is afflicted with degenerative joint disease, but neck pain may be associated with several factors, including:
+Neck pain is a common musculoskeletal condition that affects more than 30% of U.S. adults annually.1 The exact cause of the pain can be unclear because approximately 50% of the population2 is afflicted with degenerative joint disease, but neck pain may be associated with several factors, including:

 - Injury or trauma, such as whiplash or repetitive occupational injuries